-Inquiries regarding the Act of 1974 should be directed to the Admissions and Student Records Office.
+Inquiries regarding the Act of 1974 should be directed to the Office of Enrollment Services.
 Jefferson College may make available to the public this directory information: name, address, telephone number, date of birth, Jefferson College e-mail address, dates of attendance at Jefferson College, full or part-time enrollment status, major area of study, participation in officially recognized sports, degrees or certificates awarded, awards received, photograph, and the most recent prior school attended.

 Additionally, students are included in graduation lists, dean's lists, and enrollment lists to the military.
-If the student objects to the release of directory information, the student should contact the Admissions and Student Records Office before beginning classes.
+If the student objects to the release of directory information, the student should contact the Office of Enrollment Services before beginning classes.
 New and returning students are advised that the social security number is voluntarily disclosed to Jefferson College and is maintained as confidential information.